 What will I need?

-There are a few requirements you may wish to consider before choosing a broadband, TV and phone plan.
+There are a few requirements you may wish to consider before choosing a broadband and TV plan.
 These include:

 Work out what your household needs

 This should be one of the first steps you take towards choosing a TV, broadband and phone package.
 Sit down with the family and decide what it is you all want from a bundle.
 Think about channels and think about what you regularly do online.
 Chances are you may need a smaller package than you were anticipating.
 And that means a lower monthly bill.